-WP Rocket is a premium plugin, but it may just be worth the price.
+WP Rocket is a premium plugin, but it may just be worth the cost.
 It features an ultra-minimal setup and really does speed up your site.
-The package includes page caching, preloading, database optimization and lazy loading of images.
+The package includes page caching, preloading, database optimization, and lazy loading of images.

-Fast Velocity Minify will take your site’s CSS and JS files and combine them into smaller file groups.
+Fast Velocity Minify will combine your site’s CSS and JS files into smaller file groups.
 After all, each one of these files can be thousands of lines long.

-Compressing and combining things can really cut down on load time.
-This is especially true for sites running lots of plugins.
-The setup is quite easy, with the default settings getting the job done.
+Compressing and combining files can greatly cut down on load time, especially for sites running lots of plugins.
+The setup is relatively easy, with the default settings getting the job done.
 There are also advanced options available if you’re feeling adventurous.

-With just a few clicks, Autoptimize will concatenate styles and scripts, minify HTML, CSS and JS files, add expiry headers and cache them.
-The plugin can also move styles to your site’s header and scripts to your site’s footer, if desired.
+With just a few clicks, Autoptimize will concatenate styles and scripts, minify HTML, CSS, and JS files, add expiry headers, and cache them.
+The plugin can also move styles to your site’s header and scripts to your site’s footer.

-While the developer recommends using Autoptimize in conjunction with a caching plugin, it’s still a simple way to speed up your site by itself.
+While the developer recommends using Autoptimize in conjunction with a caching plugin, it’s still a simple way to speed up your site.

 Inside the plugin settings, peak memory usage and page load times are displayed.
 Just check the boxes next to each option you want to enable.
 You also have the option of disabling specific scripts from being minified.

-Your site’s database can become incredibly cluttered over time.
-That can lead to sluggish performance.
-Optimize Database after Deleting Revisions aims to be a “one click” solution by deleting post revisions (you can keep a specified amount of revisions per post, if desired), spam comments, unused tags, pingbacks/trackbacks and orphan postmeta items.
+Your site’s database can become incredibly cluttered over time, leading to sluggish performance.
+Optimize Database after Deleting Revisions aims to be a “one-click” solution by deleting post revisions (you can keep a specified amount of revisions per post), spam comments, unused tags, pingbacks/trackbacks and orphan post meta items.

 It also optimizes database tables to help keep your DB lean and clean.
-Optimizations can be set to run hourly, once daily, twice daily or weekly.
+Optimizations can run hourly, once daily, twice daily, or weekly.
 It’s compatible with WordPress multisite.

-WordPress, by itself, is not a slow platform.
+WordPress, by itself, is a fast platform.
 But as we add components like themes and plugins, it can get weighed down.
-Combined with database clutter and potential hosting issues, a site can really slow to a crawl.
+Combined with database clutter and potential hosting issues, a site can slow to a crawl.